Skip to content

 Preventing partner from entering bedroom or leaving home during argument is coercion.
 We defend lack of specific intent to restrict freedom, framing it in punctual dispute without penal relevance.

-Penal Code specifically punishes those who, aiming to force tenants out, create a "hostile environment".
+Criminal Code specifically punishes those who, aiming to force tenants out, create a "hostile environment"

 Typical Conducts